 Pi-Hole installation script

-Once your system is ready, the installation can be done with only one command, by copying and pasting this in a terminal:
+Once your system is ready, the installation can be done with only one command, by copying and pasting this into a terminal:

 curl -sSL https://install.pi-hole.net | bash

 The process is almost automatic, but you still need to answer a few questions to adjust your settings:

 - Type your user password, and the installation starts:

 - A few seconds later, a wizard will show up with a few questions for you to answer: